awsdocs/amazon-workmail-administration-guide/doc_source/lambda.md

 Choose from the following configurations for a **Run Lambda** action in Amazon WorkMail\.

 **Synchronous **Run Lambda** configuration**
 Email messages that match the flow rule are passed to a Lambda function for processing before they are sent or delivered\.
-Use this configuration to modify email content, and to control inbound or outbound email flow for use cases such as blocking delivery of sensitive email messages, removing attachment, adding disclaimers, and so on\.
+Use this configuration to modify email content\.
+You can also control inbound or outbound email flow for different use cases\.
+For example, a rule passed to a Lambda function can block delivery of sensitive email messages, remove attachments, or add disclaimers\.

 **Asynchronous **Run Lambda** configuration**
 Email messages that match the flow rule are passed to a Lambda function for processing while they are sent or delivered\.
 This configuration does not affect email delivery and is used for tasks such as collecting metrics for inbound or outbound email messages\.

-Whether you choose synchronous or asynchronous configuration, the event object passed to your Lambda function contains metadata for the inbound or outbound email event\.
+Whether you choose a synchronous or asynchronous configuration, the event object passed to your Lambda function contains metadata for the inbound or outbound email event\.
 You can also use the message ID in the metadata to access the full content of the email message\.
 For more information, see [Retrieving message content with AWS Lambda](lambda-content.md)\.
 For more information about email events, see [Lambda event data](#lambda-data)\.

 For more information about inbound and outbound email flow rules, see [Managing email flows](email-flows.md)\.
 For more information about Lambda, see the [https://docs.aws.amazon.com/lambda/latest/dg/welcome.html](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)\.